Warning: Disturbing content!

 I also want to mention that a large number of women survived murder attempts and live(d) with the traumatic consequences and injuries.
 Many carry live-long severe PTSD and disabilities as a consequence, such as an unnamed 39-year-old woman whose attempted killer cut her vagina with a butcher’s knife, which she survived through emergency surgery or Temenuzkla Y. (25) from Bulgaria, who after a knife attack by a sex buyer is bound to a wheelchair and has to be fed via infusion for the rest of her life.
 Ioana Condea, a then 19-year-old Romanian woman was beaten to a pulp by her pimp till she lost consciousness, drenched in nail polish and set on fire.
 She spent 4 years in care, before succumbing to her injuries.

 The real answer as to why men murder women in prostitution is misogyny, racism, entitlement, lack of empathy, outward-directed self-hatred and in the case of robberies greed.
 Anything else are excuses made to justify the crime or incite sympathy before a jury.
-Nonetheless I will outline the excuses men have made to explain their thinking and show how society may encourage their actions when feeding into certain narratives.
+Nonetheless, I will outline the excuses men have made to explain their thinking and show how society may encourage their actions when feeding into certain narratives.

 If one wishes to use the term “whorephobia”, this is when to apply it.

 Men kill women in the sex trade because they see them as less than 1) because they are women and 2) because they are “loose women”.
-These murders are the worst consequence of an irrational aggressive hatred towards women who are viewed by the perpetrator to be “devalued because of too much sexual contact with men” and/or to be “exploiting men’s natural urges for financial gain”.
+These murders are the worst consequence of irrational aggressive hatred towards women who are viewed by the perpetrator to be “devalued because of too much sexual contact with men” and/or to be “exploiting men’s natural urges for financial gain”.
 The idea that women in the sex trade are “shrewd”, “hardened” and “less sensitive to pain” likely also plays a role, considering how many men in studies state that women in the sex trade “can’t be raped”.

 As is common when men murder women they have no personal relation to, many killers use the woman as a stand-in for a generalized hatred against women e.g. in cases of unresolved rage at an (ex-)partner or other forms of “romantic rejection”.
-Stories of personal pain unrelated to the victim, such as years of bullying, the loss of a job, fear of deportation, the recent death of a loved one are not uncommon but should be taken with a grain of salt considering they are delivered usually in the context of a lawyer trying to mount a defense in court (and obviously most of us who go through these experience do not murder anybody…).
+Stories of personal pain unrelated to the victim, such as years of bullying, the loss of a job, fear of deportation, the recent death of a loved one are not uncommon but should be taken with a grain of salt considering they are delivered usually in the context of a lawyer trying to mount a defence in court (and obviously most of us who go through these experience do not murder anybody…).

 Just like the Atlanta shooter, a huge number of men feel that women in the sex trade had done them some level of harm – this comes e.g. in the form of one sex buyer going on a shooting rampage for thinking he had contracted HIV in a prostitution context and more commonly when a sex buyer feels “exploited” for having to pay (too much) for what he feels is owed to him (mirrored in U.S. research).
 This can be the “regular” who feels that having spent 4-5 digit sums on one woman, she is basically his possession, the man feeling cheated out of time, several men being angry over not managing to orgasm, yet others attacking the victim over sums as little as 20€ and finally those who find themselves unable to pay and prepared to kill a woman before admitting it.